Introduction

 Summary

-Menopause triggers hormonal changes that affect muscle, bone density, metabolism, and mood.
+- Menopause triggers hormonal changes that affect muscle, bone density, metabolism, mood, and can lead to menopause symptoms such as hot flushes, mood swings, and sleep issues.

-Traditional cardio-based workouts often fail to meet the needs of midlife women.
+- Traditional cardio-based workouts often fail to meet the needs of women going through this stage of life, especially when addressing menopause symptoms.

-STRONGHER combines strength training, nutrition coaching, and personalised support in a private studio environment.
+- strongHER combines strength training, nutrition coaching, and personalised support in a private studio environment to support women during menopause.

-This article explores how to manage menopause with effective training strategies and long-term lifestyle support.
+- This article explores how to manage the menopause transition with effective training strategies and long-term lifestyle support, focusing on programs that support women through this critical period.

 Key Topics Covered